musikata/musikata.kabuki/README.md

 In addition, an extension-style architecture will let us build Kabuki up in pieces.
 We can start with the simple pieces, like showing text, build some scripts with those pieces, and see how it works.

 This will let us iterate and learn more quickly.

+Notes: different types of things plugins can provide.
+Ideas:
+- widgets (a text widget)
+- handlers (a wait command) (maybe this should be called services?
+Starting to sound very angular-ish)

 ### Messaging
 Kabuki uses message passing to allow for loosely-coupled components.